ElBretzel/dotfiles/README.md

 - WM: Dwm
 - Term: St
 - Bar: Dwm with Slstatus
+- Shell: yash
-- Editor: Neovim (in my other dotfile repo)
+- Editor: Neovim (in my other dotfile repo, heavily bloated as it is my main editor for coding)
 - Font: Fira Code Nerd Font

 # Dependencies